contactlaplanque/akm-server/README.md

 High‑level flow:

-- For each source (up to 32), a control‑rate panner synth computes per‑speaker gains and time‑of‑flight delays from source position, radius, and exponent.
+- For each _"virtual"_ audio source, a control‑rate panner synth computes per‑speaker gains and time‑of‑flight delays from source position, radius, and exponent.
-- An audio‑rate synth reads the hardware input for that source, applies the computed gains/delays, and splits dry vs. reverb‑send.
+- An audio‑rate synth reads the audio input for that source, applies the computed gains/delays, and splits dry vs. reverb‑send.
 - A multichannel reverb processes the satellites’ pre‑FX bus.
 - A filter stage applies high‑pass on satellites and low‑pass on subs, plus system and per‑speaker gains.
 - Per‑speaker parametric EQs run on each satellite and sub.

 Key components:

-- Speakers layout: 12 satellites + 2 subs with example 3D positions defined in the script.
+- **Test Speakers layout:** 12 satellites + 2 subs with example 3D positions defined in the script.
-- Per‑source parameters (7): posX, posY, posZ, radius, exponent `a`, delayLevel, reverbMix.
+- **Per‑source parameters (7):** posX, posY, posZ, radius, exponent `a`, delayLevel, reverbMix.
-- Per‑speaker gains: individual dB controls for each satellite and sub.
+- **Per‑speaker gains:** individual dB controls for each satellite and sub.
-- System gain: dB value applied post‑FX.
+- **System gain:** dB value applied post‑FX.
-- Filters: satellites (RHPF), subs (RLPF), each with `freq` and `rq`.
+- **Filters:** satellites (RHPF), subs (RLPF), each with `freq` and `rq`.
-- EQ: per speaker, 5 bands (low shelf, 3 peaks, high shelf), 21 parameters.
+- **EQ:** per speaker, 5 bands (low shelf, 3 peaks, high shelf), 21 parameters.
-- Heartbeat: 1 Hz OSC status ping when running.
+- **Heartbeat:** 1 Hz OSC status ping when running.

 <a id="panning-algorithm"></a>